A248/LibertyBans/CONTRIBUTING.md

 ## Cloning and Building

-Run `git clone https://github.com/A248/LibertyBans.git && cd LibertyBans && mvn package -Pskip-all-tests`
+Run `git clone https://github.com/A248/LibertyBans.git && cd LibertyBans && build/snap-build.sh`

-This will clone the source repository and start the Maven build in the cloned directory.
+This will clone the source repository and start a quick Maven build in the cloned directory.

 When the build is complete, the jar at `bans-distribution/executable/target/LibertyBans_version.jar` can run as a plugin on any supported platform.